French grammar: History

 While linguistic evolution occurs on a continuum, the major shift towards increased grammaticalization occurred in French most distinctly between the mid 12th century and end of the 15th century.
 It is believed that the progressive move towards SVO as the dominant French word order occurred during this time, as a result of a "progressive fixation of the subject in preverbal position from the fourteenth century on".

+Verb-subject inversion

+In some environments, the clitic subject pronoun, which normally stands at the start of the verb phrase, gets moved backwards up to right after the conjugated verb: this is known as inversion.
+It is a high-register phenomenon, and occurs in the following cases: